All the Birds, Singing

-All the Birds, Singing is a 2013 novel by Australian author Evie Wyld.
-It won the 2014 Miles Franklin Award and the 2014 Encore Award.
+All the Birds, Singing is a 2013 novel set in Australia by English author Evie Wyld.
+In 2014, it won the Miles Franklin Award and the Encore Award.

 Synopsis

 Alternating chapters tell of Jake's present (in the past tense) and her past (in the present tense).

 In the present, Jake Whyte lives on a remote Scottish island with her sheep and her dog.
 Something begins killing - but not eating - one of her sheep every few nights, and she grows increasingly paranoid as she investigates what it could be.
 One night, she finds a drunk man named Lloyd sleeping in a shed on her property, but allows him to stay when he denies any knowledge of the killings, eventually inviting him into her guest room.
 Lloyd helps her with the flock, and encourages her to go into town and visit the pub more often, but she is resistant, preferring to be alone.

 One night during lambing season, she leaves Lloyd with the sheep and goes up to the house for a bath, and comes to believe she has been followed by a wild animal.
 She trips in the tub and hits her head hard, but Lloyd finds her before she can drown.
 After a visit from the doctor, she tells Lloyd that she wants to move the entire flock into the house until she can find what is killing them, but he says he won't let her, implying that the monster is imaginary and she is losing her mind.
 She then points out that the abandoned lamb they had brought inside to bottle feed has gone missing, presumably taken by the monster when it followed her home.

 A few nights later, Jake believes she sees the monster out the window, and chases after it with her shotgun.
 In the dark, she accidentally shoots one of her own sheep, and seems to accept that it is all in her head.
 However, the next day, as she and Lloyd are driving into town, he orders her to stop, claiming he "saw it."
 He gets out of the truck, following something into the woods, and she chases after him.
 They stop together, watching something in the underbrush, and Lloyd says "My God" as they hold hands, but what they see is never revealed.